Memphis Social Security Claim Appeal Lawyers

 While it is not something that the Social Security Administration (SSA) will advertise, the fact of the matter is that most people will be denied when filing their application for Social Security or Social Security Disability the first time.
 Disability benefits are usually awarded to those who have the determination, time, and effective legal representation on their side.
 By filing an appeal, going in front of an administrative law judge (ALJ) and demonstrating a strong case, you may be able to win the benefits you deserve.

 Fortunately, you do not have to go through this process alone.
 The Social Security claims appeals lawyers of John Michael Bailey Injury Lawyers are here to help you through every step of the process.
 We have helped people just like you appeal and win the benefits they need to live happy lives with their families, and we want to do the same for you.
 Don’t let a denial turn you away from the benefits you so desperately need.
 Turn to the legal team that knows how the system works and knows how to present the best possible argument for why you should be awarded the social security or social security disability benefits that will help you.
-Contact us at (866) 537-1881, fill out the contact form on this page, or chat with us live today.
+Contact us at 888-WE-FIGHT, fill out the contact form on this page, or chat with us live today.

 Why do I need an attorney?